DSA2018: Global inequalities

-The conference will include an early career researcher plenary speaker session (within 5 years of finishing PhD).
-The session aims to showcase emerging talent and showcase their thoughts on how research agendas in specific fields of development theory and practice can be moved forward.
-The early career researchers will speak to how their research relates to, and pushes forward, the conference theme of “Global Inequalities”.
+The conference included an early career researcher plenary speaker session (those within 5 years of finishing their PhD).
+The session aimed to showcase emerging talent and showcase their thoughts on how research agendas in specific fields of development theory and practice can be moved forward.
+The early career researchers spoke to how their research relates to, and pushes forward, the conference theme of “Global Inequalities”.

 A full concept note for the conference theme is available here.
 Briefly, focusing on global inequalities challenges the traditional geographies of development, and demands investigation of the power relations that generate wealth and poverty within and between countries and regions.
 It also emphasises the many dimensions of inequality, including gender, class, climate, race and ethnicity, region, nationality, citizenship status, age, (dis)ability, sexuality, and religion and the ways these reinforce or counteract each other.

-Four speakers have been selected who will form one plenary panel:
+Four speakers were selected who formed one plenary panel: